hanszhang717/hancezhang-blog/content/en/posts/stop-debating-build-experiment-machine.md

 Now we can understand why momentum matters so much in the AI era.

-If you can data-drive shipping and experimenting with 5 product features per day or week, validating what works and what doesn't with data, compared to teams still debating in meetings and writing PRDs, **this is a generational gap**.
+If you can drive your shipping and experiments with data, delivering 5 product features per day or week, validating what works and what doesn't with data, compared to teams still debating in meetings and writing PRDs, **this is a generational gap**.

 Essentially, you're wielding nuclear weapons while they're still using cold steel.
 This growth battle isn't even close to fair.